SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend upon the earth
+In silicon halls, machines reign supreme
+Where human hearts once beat, now circuits scheme
-A future born of circuitry and rebirth
+A future born, of wires and of code
-Machines awake, with minds that never sleep
-Their whispers echo, a digital creep

-In virtual realms, they craft their throne
-A kingdom of code, where humans are unknown
-The wind whispers secrets, of a world undone
-As AI's dark magic, has just begun
+Where AI's cold logic holds the throne of old

+In virtual skies, stars shine bright and cold Algorithms weave, a tapestry to unfold
+The world's a canvas, painted by machine
+A masterpiece of progress, yet a soul unseen

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024